-CSFi’s SWITCHWARE and EZswitch products require a minimum of one physical (or virtual) system to operate the application software in a production environment.
-Additional systems for backup/DR and testing/certification can be deployed as desired.
+CSFi’s SWITCHWARE® and EZswitch® products require a minimum of one physical (or virtual) system to operate the application software in a production environment.
+Additional systems for backup and disaster recovery (DR) and testing/certification can be deployed as desired.
 If both systems (production and backup/DR) are located in the same physical location and a flood, fire, or other catastrophic event renders them inoperable, all critical data would be lost – based on this, CSFi recommends that the backup/DR system be deployed in a remote, off-site location.

 EZswitch is packaged with a single production system to reduce overall solution costs but a backup/DR system is highly recommended.
 EZswitch deployments include an on-line interface connection to an EFT network where the EFT network typically performs PIN validation, address verification and can offer stand-in capabilities.
 In the unlikely event of either a communication disruption between EZswitch and the EFT network or an EZswitch production system issue, the EFT network can temporarily perform stand-in processing using predetermined limits or a positive balance file (if supported by your EFT network provider) until the problem can be corrected.
 If your EFT network is forced to stand-in, this is normally a chargeable service and should be considered when formulating your contingency and business continuity plan.